cloudbeat-io/cloudbeat-cli/README.md

 * `--release <releaseName>` - Name of the release or version to be associated with the test result.
 * `--build <buildName>` - Name of the build to be associated with the test result.
 * `--suffix <time|id>` - Report filename suffix to use.
 Must be either "time" or "id".
 * `--folder <folder>` - Path to a directory where test results will be saved.
 If not specified, results will be saved in the current working directory.
+* `--silent` - Do not print test progress details.

 **Usage examples**: